CyberSal/Cybersal/README.md

 - **EC-Council CEH (Certified Ethical Hacker)** — mastering penetration testing, footprinting, enumeration, web application attacks, and post-exploitation.
 - **Cisco DevNet Associate** — learning Python automation for network devices, API integration, and secure infrastructure automation.

+My experience is driven by a passion for network architecture and systems design, focusing on how to build resilient and secure infrastructures from the ground up.
+I bridge offensive and defensive security, combining Cisco networking with security analytics, scripting, and vulnerability testing.

-I’m passionate about leveraging both **red team insight** and **blue team defense** to build resilient networks and smarter security systems.
+I’m passionate about leveraging both red team insight and blue team defense to engineer robust network solutions and smarter security systems.

 ---